The Authenticity of the Oral Torah

 …The final opinion cited by the Mishnah, that of the [majority of the] Sages, agrees that Elijah will deal with [all the activities mentioned], but does not consider this to be the purpose of his coming.
 Why, then, will Elijah come? – “To bring about peace in the world.” … [The other activities mentioned] are part of his individual achievements and do not reflect his [specific] mission in preparing the world for Mashiach’s coming.”

 Many people are not familiar with the chain of transmission of the Oral Torah.
 There was a great spiritual leader in each generation after Mt.
-Sinai, who led a court of outstanding prophets and sages to whom he taught the Oral Torah.
-In addition, all of them and their thousands of disciples taught the Oral Torah to the Jewish people of all ages in each generation, so there was complete and widespread overlap of this knowledge from the people of one generation to the next overlapping generations.
-Although all Jews participated in learning the Oral Torah, it was the generation’s spiritual leaders who held the responsibility for raising up great leaders for the next generation who would learn and teach the entire Oral Torah.
-These leaders who ensured the accurate and complete transmission of the Oral Torah were:
+Sinai, who led a court of prophets and sages to whom he taught the Oral Torah.
+They and their thousands of disciples taught the Oral Torah to the Jewish people in each generation.
+Thus, there was complete overlap of this knowledge from people of one generation to the next.
+Although they learned the Oral Torah, it was the spiritual leader who held the responsibility for raising up a great leader for the next generation, who would know the entire Oral Torah.
+These leaders who ensured accurate and complete transmission of the Oral Torah were:

 From the L-RD G-d to: